Archangel Developer Guide

 4.2.5.1 Structure

 Commands involving filtering of the appointment work similarly by using filters to obtain the appointments needed.
-For this section, we will be exploring AppointmentFindPatientCommand
+For this section, we will be exploring AppointmentFindPatientCommand which filters Appointments containing Patients whose name includes the given user input.

 The Command, Parser and Predicate in the class diagram below can be replaced by different sets of values from Diagram 4.2.5.1b.